Table of Contents

 Taking the plunge and committing to a trip can be the hardest bit.
 I’ve heard people talk about solo female travel for years and never actually DO IT.
 I certainly talked about it for a while back in 2015, umming and ahhing and running it by people who couldn’t make the decision for me.

-• Consider what’s stopping you – is it the reactions of others?
+- Consider what’s stopping you – is it the reactions of others?
 Wondering if you’ll hate it?
 Safety concerns?
-Put your finger on it then consider what you would do in that situation.
+Find the source of your solo travel anxiety and consider solutions for the unlikely event that your concerns become reality.
 For example, if you get there and don’t enjoy it, you could book on a group tour, or just come home!

 Prep: before travelling solo